 KSB AG’s share capital amounts to € 44.8 million, of which € 22.7 million is represented by 886,615 no-par-value ordinary shares and € 22.1 million by 864,712 no-par-value preference shares.
 Each no-par-value share represents an equal notional amount of the share capital.
 All shares are bearer shares.
 They are listed for trading on the regulated market and are traded in the General Standard segment of the Frankfurt Stock Exchange.

 Each ordinary share entitles the holder to one vote at KSB AG’s Annual General Meeting.
-Klein Pumpen GmbH, Frankenthal, holds approximately 80 % of the ordinary shares; the KSB Stiftung [KSB Foundation], Stuttgart, holds the majority of the shares of Klein Pumpen GmbH.
+Some 84 % of ordinary shares are held by Johannes und Jacob Klein GmbH, Frankenthal (until 4 May 2017, the company operated as Klein Pumpen GmbH), whose shares are majority-owned by KSB Stiftung [KSB Foundation], Stuttgart.
 The preference shares carry separate cumulative preferred dividend rights and progressive additional dividend rights.
 Detailed information on the share capital and shareholders holding an interest of more than 10 % is provided in the Notes to the Consolidated Financial Statements.
 Holders of preference shares are entitled to voting rights only in the cases prescribed by law.
 The issue of additional ordinary shares does not require the consent of the preference shareholders.
 Similarly, the issue of additional preference shares does not require the consent of the preference shareholders provided that the subscription rights do not exclude newly issued senior or pari passu preference shares.

-In accordance with its Articles of Association, KSB AG is managed by two Board of Management members.
-The Supervisory Board decides on the appointment and termination of the mandate of members of the Board of Management in accordance with the statutory provisions.
+In accordance with its Articles of Association, KSB AG was managed by at least two Board of Management members.
+The Supervisory Board decided on the appointment and termination of the mandate of members of the Board of Management in accordance with the statutory provisions.
+Since 17 January 2018, KSB Management SE has conducted the business of KSB SE & Co.
+KGaA.
+Under the Articles of Association, the management of KSB SE & Co.
+KGaA is the responsibility of the Managing Directors.

 Amendments to the company’s Articles of Association are resolved by the Annual General Meeting.
 If the amendments only affect the wording of the Articles of Association, they can be made by the Supervisory Board, which operates and is formed in accordance with the regulations of the German Co-determination Act.